 Variety of Markers or Paint or Spray Paint

-The dowels can be purchased from Amazon HERE.
-You can get them at any length but the width must be 1/4″ (that’s important) and you cut them down to 1 3/4″ to 2″ lengths.
-I was also able to pick up some at Dollar Tree – HERE.
+The wheels and dowels can be purchased from Amazon. (links above) You can get the dowels at 12 inches or 6 inches, but the width must be 1/4″ (that’s important) and you cut them down to 1 3/4″ to 2″ lengths.
+I was also able to pick up some at Michaels – HERE.

 Decorate the Wood Spinning Top:

-If you need to make alot and don’t have much time, you can spray paint them using any left over paint from other projects, or you can use something fun like a gold metalic!
+If you need to make a lot and don’t have much time, you can spray paint them using any leftover paint from other projects, or you can use something fun like a gold metallic!
 We’ve painted some, but the vast majority are decorated by hand using a variety of markers!

 Designs can be very simple, or very complicated.
 Even the smallest children can have fun.